david-storm/yusaopeny/README.md

 ```

 4. Run `composer update` to update packages
-5. Add and commits changes in `docroot/profiles/contrib/openy`.
+5. Add and commit changes in `docroot/profiles/contrib/openy`.
 Now it should be pointed to your fork.

 # Directory structure

 | Directory | Purpose |
 |-----------|---------|
 | [**Y USA Website Services**](https://github.com/ycloudyusa/yusaopeny) ||